Uranium Dicarbide SDS

 • Eyes

-Short term exposure: May cause irritation.
+Short-term exposure: May irritate.
 Additionally, eye damage, including ulceration, may occur.

 • Ingestion